Nidhood/PROJECT-DRONE/README.md

 - **Python 3 🐍:**
   We have harnessed the versatility of Python 3 for the implementation of control logic and scripts, making development and experimentation straightforward.

+- **C++11 🖥️:**
+  For optimization and execution of critical components, we've employed C++11, leveraging its modern and efficient features.

+- **Docker 🐳:**
+  Virtualization through Docker has simplified the management of the development environment, ensuring project portability and reproducibility.

 ## Inspirational Codebases